alexhcole95/pivottechschool/README.md

-# This is my readme branch and is being used to test.
+# Hello!
-#
+# This is my finished product server with working HTTP methods.
-# Hello Johnny!
+# Created in GoLand and tested in Insomnia.